Trump to preside over signing of historic Middle East deals at White House

 In addition to the bilateral agreements, all three are expected to sign a trilateral document.
 Together they are dubbed the “Abraham Accords” and Trump is expected to sign on as a witness.

-The deals see normalization of relations on everything from air travel, the establishment of embassies and security, and is hoped that it will usher in further such deals -- possibly with Omar, Sudan, Morocco and others.
+The deals see normalization of relations on everything from air travel to the establishment of embassies and security, and it's hoped that it will usher in further such deals – possibly with Omar, Sudan, Morocco and others.

-While it is hoped that the deals will usher in the new era in the region, where Israel has long been a pariah in the region, it also comes less than two months before the U.S. presidential election and gives Trump a clear victory on the foreign policy front.
+While it is hoped that the deals will usher in the new era in the region, where Israel has long been a pariah, it also comes less than two months before the U.S. presidential election and gives Trump a clear victory on the foreign policy front.

-The deals, along with an economic deal between Serbia and Kosovo, have fueled discussion about whether Trump should receive the Nobel Peace Prize -- with the president receiving two nominations for the prestigious prize.
+The deals, along with an economic deal between Serbia and Kosovo, have fueled discussion about whether Trump should receive the Nobel Peace Prize – with the president receiving two nominations for the prestigious award.

 While critics have noted that such deals ignore Palestinians and the Israel-Palestinian conflict, it is hoped that the deals would be the start of warmer Arab-Israeli relations.